As Above, So Below (Sampa the Great album)

-As Above, So Below is the second studio album by Zambian-born, Australian singer and songwriter Sampa the Great, released on 9 September 2022 through Loma Vista Recordings.
+As Above, So Below is the second studio album by Zambian singer-songwriter and rapper Sampa the Great, released on 9 September 2022 through Loma Vista Recordings.
 The album was recorded in Zambia after Sampa the Great relocated there from Australia during the COVID-19 pandemic, and was announced in June 2022 alongside the release of the second single.
 As Above, So Below peaked at number 12 on the ARIA Charts.

 In a statement accompanying the album's release, Sampa the Great said "After years of feeling like I had to represent and be an ambassador for everyone, I finally feel like I get to be an ambassador and fully represent myself."

 The album was nominated for Australian Album of the Year at the 2022 J Awards.

 The album was nominated for the 2022 Australian Music Prize.

+A deluxe version was released in May 2023, featuring 7 live tracks.